-To make it easy for you, check out your camera and see if you have a grid setting in your viewfinder.
+To make it easy for you, check out your camera and see if you have a thirds rule grid setting in your viewfinder.
 You might need to refer to your manual.

-If you don’t have a grid setting in your viewfinder, don’t worry.
-It really is not that difficult.
+If you don’t have a rule of thirds grid setting in your viewfinder, don’t worry.
+It really isn’t that difficult.
 You just have to get used to thinking in thirds.
-When you see an image, divide it up like this:

 Now that you know what the rule of thirds grid looks like, let’s talk about what to do with it.

 A bullseye composition works in very specific circumstances, but the vast majority of the time it doesn’t.
 We’ll talk about bullseye composition another time.

 Speaking of movement…

-The reason for this is that the eye will go to where the person/object is moving.
+The reason for this is that the viewer’s eye will go to where the person/object is moving.
 You don’t want your viewer’s eye to bump up against the edge of the frame.
 That’s like walking into a lamppost when you’re not concentrating on what you’re doing.
 Been there, done that (on my first date ever!).

 So, we’ve talked about the vertical lines of the rule of thirds grid.

-What about the horizontal lines?
+What about the thirds rule horizontal lines?

 Let’s go deeper into the rule of thirds